chirs/guessthatnumber/README.md

+### Guess that number

-This is a really simple game, written in coffeescript.
+A very simple game written in javascript.

-Here's how it works.
+Here's how it works:

-You select a number of numbers to choose from (or have one randomly selected).
+* Pick how many numbers you want.

-Then you guess until you get the number.
+* Now, guess until you get the number.

-No hints will be given.
-Just keep guessing.
+* When you guess right, you win!